astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::tip

 It is also possible to define a [connection using environment variables](https://docs.astronomer.io/learn/connections#define-connections-with-environment-variables).
-If Airflow is running in the same AWS environment as your custom XCom backend it is best practice to [assume a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) rather than provide credentials.

 :::